2020 Pujanza

 Description

-Pujanza belongs to the modern style Riojas and also have the great advantage that the vineyards are high (the Pujanza Norte comes from one of the highest vineyards in the Rioja).
-This gives the wine the typical Rioja, but with a lot of elegance and freshness.
-The vineyards of Pujanza that are not bottled separately are blended in this Pujanza.
-From the 2020 vintage, the name and label.
+Pujanza belongs to the modern style of Rioja and also has the great advantage of high-altitude vineyards (the Pujanza Norte comes from one of the highest vineyards in the Rioja).
+This gives the wine the typical Rioja character, but with a great deal of elegance and freshness.
+The Pujanza vineyards that are not bottled separately are blended into this Pujanza.
+Starting with the 2020 vintage, the name and label are [unclear].
 Previously, this wine was called the Hado.
-The grapes in this Pujanza come from the top vineyards of Bodegas Pujanza .
+The grapes in this Pujanza therefore come from the top vineyards of Bodegas Pujanza .

-With the Pujanza, the house style of Bodegas Pujanza is represented and the new trend of Rioja with wines focused on the fruit in which the wood should not dominate.
-In addition, owner Carlos wants to have a wine that is accessible in terms of price and that has more than succeeded with the 2020 Pujanza.
+The Pujanza represents the house style of Bodegas Pujanza and the new Rioja movement, with wines focused on the fruit, where the oak is not allowed to dominate.
+Owner Carlos also aims to create a wine that is affordable, and he more than achieved this with the 2020 Pujanza.

 Like the other wines from this vintage, the 2020 Pujanza is slightly lower in alcohol and has more freshness and acidity than the 2019.
 The Tempranillo grapes were fermented in stainless steel and aged for a year in barrique.

-The 2020 Pujanza is a medium bodied, clean and serious wine.
-In the nose the wine is nicely ripe but certainly not overripe.
-Beautiful tones of wood and spices which are very well integrated in both the nose and the palate.
-In the mouth it has fine tannins that also give the wine a nice storage potential.
-This is a very good and honest Rioja with a more than excellent price-quality ratio.
+The 2020 Pujanza is a medium-bodied, clean, and serious wine.
+On the nose, it's beautifully ripe but certainly not overripe.
+Lovely notes of wood and spice are very well integrated on both the nose and palate.
+On the palate, it has fine tannins that also give the wine excellent aging potential.
+This is a very good and honest Rioja with excellent value for money.

-Carlos San Pedro is the owner of Bodegas Pujanza who has an almost manic approach to producing wines of the highest level.
-Carlos' original idea was to produce a single vineyard from Laguardia, the capital of Rioja, with Pujanza.
-But as time went on it became clear that the terroirs of the vineyards were unique and different, so he changed his mind and decided to blend the uniqueness of the terroirs in the Hado.
-Carlos does not use external yeasts, and he consciously chooses to keep the amount of new wood low, but also to mature the wines longer in large (used) barriques.
-Bodegas Pujanza has approximately 30 hectares of vineyards, all of which are close to the beautiful Bodega.
-The vineyards are all between 600 (Cisma) and 720 meters (Norte) altitude.
+Carlos San Pedro, the owner of Bodegas Pujanza, has an almost manic approach to producing top-quality wines.
+Carlos's original idea was to produce Pujanza from a single vineyard in Laguardia, the capital of the Rioja region.
+However, it gradually became clear that the terroirs of the vineyards were unique and distinct, so he changed his mind and decided to blend the uniqueness of the terroirs in the Hado.
+Carlos doesn't use any external yeasts and consciously chooses to keep the amount of new oak low, while also allowing the wines to age longer in large (used) barriques.
+Bodegas Pujanza has approximately 30 hectares of vineyards, all located close to the beautiful Bodega.
+The vineyards are all situated between 600 (Cisma) and 720 meters (Norte) in altitude.

 92/100 Parker & 90/100 Suckling

 FACT: Pujanza's white wines have been voted the best white wines of Spain by Decanter and Tim Atkins.
-In the 'Attachments' tab you will find the official fact sheet of this fine wine.
-We will automatically send it to you when you order this wine.
-The wine is stored in our conditioned Wine Warehouse and if you come to collect the wine you will often also receive a nice discount.
-You will see your discount immediately when you choose 'Collection' on the checkout page.
-We are located in Dordrecht, almost next to the A16 with ample parking.
+In the "Attachments" tab, you'll find the official fact sheet for this fine wine.
+We'll automatically send it to you when you order.
+The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll often receive a nice discount.
+You'll see your discount immediately when you select "Pickup" at checkout.
+We're located in Dordrecht, just off the A16 motorway, with ample parking.
 Click here for our address.

 Specifications